Pollution in China: Medical Waste

 Since 2019, China has been reported to have observed an increase in the capacity of medical waste it was expected to get rid of.
 According to China's "Ministry of Ecology and Environment," as of 2022, "447 000 tonnes of medical waste" was expected to be disposed of.
 The country is suggested to be on the right track regarding the disposal of waste produced medically since its capacity is expected to handle approximately 2M tonnes of waste annually.
 Compared with 2019, China, as of 2021, reported a 39% increase in their performance, which led to the conclusion that the country is doing well as far as the management and control of harmful and toxic chemicals such as microplastics, antibiotics, endocrine disruptors, and organic pollutants persistent in medical waste are concerned.

 Medical waste falls under hazardous materials.
 In doing so, the government has stricter policies and regulations for disposing of this waste.
 Many Providences in China, especially in Wuhan, had to create a solution to improve medical waste collection and disposal.

 In the new era of China's green development, China has worked very hard to ensure the safe and effective disposal of solid, hazardous, and medical waste.
 It has created a green environment by building a system of environmental infrastructure that facilities, monitors, and supervises the treatment and proper disposal of sewage, garbage, and hazardous waste.

 Beyond its boundaries, China has been a part of projects such as one with Nepal's Narayani Hospital, which, in 2022, opened a medical waste management center.
 In conjunction with UNDP and with financial help from China through the GDF, the Nepali hospital acquired waste management tools and equipment such as segregation chambers, waste bins, medical trolleys, protective gears, needle cutters, and more.
 China's waste management project involves reducing pollution and improving living and health standards for the patients, the general hospital, and its neighbors.
 Other nations benefiting from China's expertise in medical waste disposal include Myanmar, the Philippines, Laos, and Cambodia.

 During the program, specific training was provided on standard operations regarding medical waste disposal.
 Twenty officials and 45 others from different hospitals were used to control waste management.
 After the program's positive outcome, Narayani Hospital became one of the few hospitals to have proper disposal of medical waste and an adequate waste treatment system.

 Even so, the Chinese government's involvement does not end with the GDF projects.
-In 2021, according to customs, China recovered 189.9M U.S. dollars' worth of smuggled goods in 404 cases .Among the smuggled goods were "imported waste," which included psychotropic drugs and precursor chemicals in 33 reported cases.
-Though the cases are concerning, they communicate Among the smuggled goods were "imported waste," which included psychotropic drugs and precursor chemicals in a total of 33 reported cases.
-Though the cases are concerning, it communicates China's ability at waste disposal.
+In 2021, according to customs, China recovered 189.9M U.S. dollars' worth of smuggled goods in 404 cases.
+Among the smuggled goods were "imported waste," which included psychotropic drugs and precursor chemicals in a total of 33 reported cases.
+Though the cases are concerning, they communicate China's ability to dispose of waste.